Elon Musk reinstates Trump's Twitter account 22 months after it was suspended

 Shortly afterward Trump's account, which had earlier appeared as suspended, reappeared on the platform complete with his former tweets, more than 59,000 of them.
 However his followers were gone, at least initially.

-Musk's online survey came four days after Trump announced his candidacy for the presidency in 2024.
+Musk's decision came four days after Trump announced his candidacy for the presidency in 2024.

+In a speech at an auto conference in May, Musk asserted that Twitter's ban of Trump was a "morally bad decision" and "foolish in the extreme," and that he would allow Trump back on if he bought the company.

+In late October, following his $44 billion takeover of Twitter, Musk declared he would form what he called a "content moderation council with widely diverse viewpoints," adding that no one whose account has been banned would be reinstated before that group has a chance to meet.

 An irrepressible tweeter before he was banned, Trump has said in the past that he would not rejoin Twitter even if his account was reinstated.
 He has been relying on his own, much smaller social media site, Truth Social, which he launched after being blocked from Twitter.